WHAT IS A PT100 PROBE?

 Construction and operation

-To obtain a safe temperature measurement with platinum PT100, it is necessary that its mechanical characteristics and measurement techniques (size, shape, resistance to vibrations, temperature range, response time, insulation resistance, etc.) are adequate for the class of measurement and the conditions of the place of application.
-The most standard models are made up of a stainless steel metal protection tube, in which the the sensor and has an output via cable, connector or headhe.
+To obtain a reliable temperature measurement with a platinum PT100 sensor, its mechanical and technical characteristics (size, shape, vibration resistance, temperature range, response time, insulation resistance, etc.) must be suitable for the measurement class and the conditions of the application.
+The most standard models consist of a stainless steel protective tube in which the sensor is placed and which has an output via cable, connector, or header.

 Apart from the need to select the appropriate PT100 model, mounting in the place where you want to measure is of special importance.
 This requires a high degree of knowledge, so we recommend the advice of our applications technician.